Are you deficient in zinc?

 200 grams of Beef Steak, has approximately 12 milligrams of Zinc.

-109% of the daily RDI.
+109% of your daily goals.

 -